Sleeping in Airports

 3. Go shopping

-ShoppingA good way to pass time on your layover is to browse the shops – after all, there’s about 150 of them here!
-You’ll find everything from convenience shops, newsstands, and technology stores to huge Duty Free areas, souvenir shops, and international fashion boutiques.
+ShoppingAn excellent way to pass time on your layover is to browse the shops – after all, there are about 150 of them here!
+You’ll find everything from convenience shops, newsstands, and technology stores to huge Duty-Free areas, souvenir shops, and international fashion boutiques.
 German brand Lloyd sells leather goods and shoes, and the soccer fan in your life will love some gear from the FC Bayern Munich Fan Shop.
-Even if you’re not a car geek, you’ll appreciate myAudi Sphere, a huge shop/interactive concept store for the well-known car brand.
+Even if you’re not a car geek, you’ll appreciate myAudi Sphere, a vast shop/interactive concept store for the well-known car brand.

 4. Try the local brew(ery)

 Munich is the heart of Bavaria, the German state known for its beer culture.
-The airport certainly has its share of bars and pubs, but Airbräu is actually the world’s first brewery inside an airport!
-Head to the brewery to sample 7 (very) locally made beers.
+The airport certainly has its share of bars and pubs, but Airbräu is the world’s first brewery inside an airport!
+Head to the brewery to sample 7 (very) locally-made beers.

 5. Take a shower

-The best way to start your layover?
+What is the best way to start your layover?
 Freshen up between flights.
-Shower facilities are available in the Munich Airport Center and in Terminal 2.
-The €15 charge might just be worth it – towels and toiletries are included.
+Shower facilities are available in both the Munich Airport Center and Terminal 2.
+The €15 charge might be worth it – towels and toiletries are included.

 6. Explore Munich

-The airport is located about 35 kilometers from the Munich city center, but getting there is easy thanks to the great public transit.
-We recommend the train for its speed – and it won’t get stuck in any traffic.
+The airport is about 35 kilometres from the Munich city center, but getting there is easy thanks to the excellent public transit.
+We recommend the train for its speed – and it won’t get stuck in traffic.
 Trains from both terminals depart every 10 minutes and connect to the Central Station and Ostbahnhof.
 Buses and taxis are available, too.
 (If you’ve got luggage, you can store it at the airport before heading out.)

 7. Go for a massage

-You actually have a couple options when it comes to massage services here!
+You have a couple of options when it comes to massage services here!
 The Chi-Mas Institute offers acupressure massages daily in Terminal 2.
-If that’s too expensive for your budget, simply plop into a shiatsu massage chair in T1 – only €2 for 10 minutes.
+If that’s too expensive for your budget, plop into a shiatsu massage chair in T1 – only €2 for 10 minutes.

 8. Play golf and check out Visitor’s Park